dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 * It doesn't indicate the code has anything to do with `null`.

 * Because it's not evidently `null` related, it can easily be mistaken for the non-nullable case, where the equality operator is redundant and can be removed.
   That’s only true when the boolean expression on the left has no chance of producing null, but not when it can.

 * The boolean logic is confusing.
-If `nullableBool` is null, then `nullableBool == true` means the condition evaluates as false.
+If `nullableBool` is null, then `nullableBool == true` means the condition evaluates to `false`.

 The `??` operator makes it clear that something to do with null is happening, so it won't be mistaken for a redundant operation.
-The logic is much clearer too; the result of the expression being null is the same as the Boolean literal.
+The logic is much clearer too; the result of the expression being `null` is the same as the boolean literal.

 Using a null-aware operator such as `??` on a variable inside a condition doesn’t promote the variable to a non-nullable type.